Refze/CDI-St/README.md

 **Coherent Diffraction Imaging — Simulation Tools**

-A Python application for end-to-end Bragg Coherent Diffraction Imaging (BCDI): crystal lattice construction, X-ray scattering simulation, neural-network phase retrieval, and 3D visualization, in a single GUI.
+An end-to-end Bragg Coherent Diffraction Imaging (BCDI) Python application using low computational resources with an easy to learn GUI: crystal lattice construction, X-ray scattering simulation, neural-network phase retrieval, and 3D visualization, in a single GUI.